Financial professionals using mailock in board room

 Email compliance isn’t just about encryption - it’s about control.

-• Mailock: End-to-end encryption, recipient authentication, audit trail, revoke, and secure replies - all aligned to UK financial compliance needs.
+• Mailock: End-to-end encryption, recipient authentication, message tracking history, revoke, and secure replies - designed to support regulated communications.
 Integrates with Outlook.

-• Outlook: Strong encryption and compliance tools with the right configuration, but lacks granular recipient ID checks by default.
+• Outlook: Strong encryption and compliance tooling with the right configuration, but granular recipient ID checks are limited by default.

-• Gmail: Secure and scalable, but compliance controls require Enterprise-tier CSE setup.
+• Gmail: Secure and scalable, but advanced encryption and governance controls depend on edition and setup.

-• Zoho, Titan, and Yahoo: Incomplete toolsets for secure or compliant financial communications.
+• Zoho, Titan, and Yahoo: Incomplete toolsets for regulated financial communications involving sensitive data.

 Verdict: The Smart Choice for Regulated Communication